-A basic first course in probability and statistics with textbook examples and problems aimed toward the social sciences and humanities.
+This course is a basic first course in probability and statistics with textbook examples and problems aimed toward the social sciences and humanities.
 Frequency distributions, averages, measures of variation, probability, confidence intervals; tests of significance appropriate to binomial, multinomial, and normal sampling; simple regression and correlation.
+Offered: Fall/Spring

-Offered: Fall/Spring Prerequisite: MAT 100
+Prerequisite: MAT 100

-Theology (THE)
+THEOLOGY (THE)

-THE 235 Basic Christian Doctrine
+THE 330 Basic Christian Doctrine

-Biblical, historical, and theological study of key doctrines of the Christian faith.
+This course is a biblical, historical, and theological study of key doctrines of the Christian faith.
+Offered: each semester

-THE 341 Christian Doctrine I
+THE 341 Systematic Theology I

-Biblical, historical, and theological study of key doctrines of the Christian faith.
+This course is a biblical, historical, and theological study of key doctrines of the Christian faith.
 Topics include: theological method, God's revelation, the nature of God, the work of God, humanity, and sin.
 Offered: fall

-THE 342 Christian Doctrine II
+THE 342 Systematic Theology II

-Continuation of Christian Doctrine I: Topics include: the person of Christ, the work of Christ, the Holy Spirit, salvation, baptism, Lord's Supper, the church, and the last things.

-Prerequisite: THE 341
+This course is a continuation of Systematic Theology I. Topics include: the person of Christ, the work of Christ, the Holy Spirit, salvation, baptism, Lord's Supper, the church, and the last things.
+Offered: spring Prerequisite: THE 341